 UNITED NATIONS DEVELOPMENT GROUP & INTERAGENCY STANDING COMMITTEE

-Key Messages on the Humanitarian-Development--Peace Nexus
+Key Messages on the Humanitarian-Development and Nexus and its Link to Peace

+Against the back drop of the SDGs—with the promise of leaving no one behind, ending needs by reducing risks and vulnerabilities is now a shared commitment within the UN and beyond.
+Building on major global processes, including the 2030 Agenda for Sustainable Development, the World Humanitarian Summit, the New York Declaration, and the twin resolutions on Sustaining Peace, new working methods across the humanitarian, development and peace nexus are recognized as imperative.

-Protracted humanitarian crises are the new normal.
-Over recent years, the nature of crises has evolved both in sheer numbers and in complexity.
-These emergencies – often located in fragile contexts and caused by long, drawn-out conflicts, have resulted in massive levels of displacement lasting for years and sometimes decades.
-These interdependent challenges cannot be solved through short-term or incremental measures or approaches.
+Protracted humanitarian crises continue to increase in numbers.
+Over recent years, the nature of crises has evolved both in sheer numbers of affected people and in complexity.
+These emergencies – often located in fragile contexts and caused by drawn-out conflicts - have resulted in massive levels of displacement lasting for years and sometimes decades, as well as the erosion of national systems and human development capital.
+These interdependent challenges cannot be solved through short-term or incremental approaches.

-Reducing the impact of protracted crisesrequires not only meeting immediate needs but also reducing vulnerability and boosting resiliencethrough measures such as strengthening institutions and capacities, improving livelihoods, and increasing access to services that can enhance people’s ability towithstand future crisis, while addressing the root causes to crises.
+Reducing the impact of protracted crises on affected populations requires not only meeting immediate needs but also reducing over time their needs,chronic vulnerability and risks,, boosting resilience and building self-reliance through measures such as strengthening formal and informal institutions and communities’ capacities, improving livelihoods, and increasing access to services that can enhance people’s ability to cope with current disasters and withstand future crisis, while addressing the root causes to crises and vulnerabilities.
 In practice, this requires providing short-, medium- and longer-term assistance concurrently to vulnerable people - while prioritizing “reaching those furthest behind first”.

-In protracted crises, development and peacebuilding activities are often possible butbut under-resourced in high-risk areas.
-In these contexts, humanitarian assistance has become a gap-filling measure, providing basic social services perennially, thus increasing the risk of aid dependency.
-At the same time,prevention and peacebuilding is generally initiated too late, not prioritized or insufficiently sustained.
+In protracted crises, development and peacebuilding activities are often possible and need to be planned and started at the onset of a crisis in close coordination with humanitarian actors. or constrained by political conditionalities in In these contexts, neutral humanitarian assistance should be focused on life-saving and quick-impact goals has become a gap-filling measure, providing independent basic social services perennially, thus increasing the risk of aid dependency and affecting the ability to respond to humanitarian needs in an impartial and neutral manner.
+At the same time, limited traction for political solutions manifest the barriers and prevention and peacebuilding measures are generally initiated too late, not prioritized or insufficiently sustained.

-Whether dealing with the long-term consequences of drought; managing the impacts of intractable violent conflicts that impede the prospects of peace and development; ensuring durable solutions of the millions of displaced populations; or mitigating the generational impacts of infectious diseases, aid actors now have to contend with situations that call for fundamentally differentmodalities,, referred to by many asas a new way of working.
+Whether dealing with the long-term consequences of drought; managing the impacts of intractable violent conflicts that impede the prospects of peace and development; ensuring durable solutions for the millions of displaced populations; or mitigating the generational impacts of infectious diseases, aid actors must evolve their thinking on working methods to address these issues, aid .andways

-Against the back drop of the SDGs—with the promise of leaving no one behind, ending needs by reducing risks and vulnerabilities is now a shared commitment within the UN and beyond.
-Building on major global processes, including the 2030 Agenda for Sustainable Development, the World Humanitarian SummitNew York Declaration , and the twin resolutions on Sustaining Peace, new working methods across the humanitarian, development and peacenexus are now imperative...

-The notion of “collective outcomes” has been placed at the centre of the commitment to implement a New Way of Working thatthatthat cuts across traditional sectors...
-Collective Outcomes can serve to transcend long-standing conventional thinking, silos, mandates and other attitudinal, institutional, and funding obstacles.
-In practice, this entails defining a collective vision based on joint analysis of context and risks over the short-, medium- and long-term, and set out clear strategies, roles and responsibilities for relevant actors to deliverthose outcomes based on their comparative advantage.
+Sendai Framework on Disaster Risk Reduction, the Paris Agreement on Climate Change, the on Refugees and Migrants UN GA and, nexus and human rights required, especially with the aim to improve the protection environment as well as contribute to prevention and peace. to reach this shared commitment, whilst respecting the guiding principles of humanitarian assistance

+and “whole-of-society” approach have leave no one behind through works , building on existing methodologies for joint work.capitalize on individual comparative advantages and mandates and , with relevant stakeholders (government, UN, donors, as well as local, national and international humanitarian and development actors, communities),which sets the delivery of